 Mr. Roper was a founding trustee of Newark Emergency Services for Families, a co-founder of the New Jersey Public Policy Research Institute, Inc., co-founder of New Jersey Future, and co-founder of Leadership Newark.
 He was a founding Trustee of Newark Public Radio, Inc., the licensee of radio station WBGO-FM, Jazz 88, the New Jersey Institute of Social Justice, and University Heights Charter School.

 Roper currently serves as a Senior Fellow at the Nelson A. Rockefeller Institute of Government at SUNY, a Visiting Associate at the Eagleton Institute of Politics, is on the board at La Casa de Don Pedro, member of the Board of Directors with the NJ Coalition for Diverse and Inclusive Schools, and a member of the Board of Governors, Rutgers – The State University of New Jersey.
 He also serves on the Board of Deacons at Bethany Baptist Church in Newark, NJ.
 Roper earned a Bachelor of Arts degree in Economics from Rutgers-The State University of New Jersey at Newark and a Master in Public Affairs degree from Princeton University’s Woodrow Wilson School of Public and International Affairs.
-He has been a member of the Board of The Fund for New Jersey since 2007.
+He has been a member of the Board of The Fund for New Jersey since 2007 and was elected Chair in 2020.